agrou/nutrient_pt/README.md

 In order to help manage the development of the Shiny App a checklist with ideas and tasks is available under `doc` folder: `Ideas_list_checklist.md`

-This is how the app looks like:
+Test the app here: https://agrou.shinyapps.io/nutrient_pt/

 ![nutrient_pt app][appimage]